Salmar33/percentage/README.md

 To build the project
 1. Open the percentage/percentage.sln file with Visual Studio
 1. Click "Build > Build Solution"
-1. percentage.exe can be found at percentage\percentage\percentage\bin\Debug\percentage.exe
+1. percentage.exe can be found at percentage\percentage\percentage\bin\Release\percentage.exe